Jake Fraley Preview, Player Props: Reds vs. Guardians

 - The 8.2 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians have the seventh-ranked team ERA across all league pitching staffs (3.95).
+- The Guardians have the ninth-ranked team ERA among all MLB pitching staffs (3.99).

-- Guardians pitchers combine to give up 165 home runs (1.1 per game), the fewest in baseball.
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (170 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.